Amin-MAG/My-Notes/Django.md

 python3 manage.py shell

 # For migrations, to make and apply migrations
-# You can not to specify the app name, then it will migrate for all
+# You cannot to specify the app name, then it will migrate for all
 python3 manage.py makemigrations
 python3 manage.py migrate